downingbots/ALSET/README.md

 tabletop is only inches from the floor during training.

-The same training can be used for both a sequence of functional NNs and for DDQN RL.
+The same training can be used for both a sequence of functional NNs (i.e. TT_func ) and for DDQN RL.
 A potential goal is to train NNs to different functions (like above) and then combine the functions together in different ways to perform different tasks.
 Then use DDQN to get optimized end-to-end functionality.

 It's relatively easy to add other apps because the training is done via teleop.
 It's a matter of defining and hooking together the different functions to train the NNs on and defining the DQN compute_reward() policies.
+You can also add "automatic mode" NNs to assist in training, as is done for the "scan for cube" and "scan for box" NNs.

 HOW TO RUN
 ----------